0

 2

 • Don't have the same functions names.
 Add a class or two (or more) for your paid version.
 Have the functions check to see if that class exists, and if does, use the premium version of the code, otherwise, execute the free version.
 That way it degrades gracefully if they deactivate the paid version or you suspend access or whatever.
-Oct 7, 2014 at 21:39
+Commented Oct 7, 2014 at 21:39

 • Thanks for the suggestion.
 I want to keep the function names the same between the two versions so that it's easier to maintain.
 I was able to find a solution based on G.M.'s answer below.